 Serving Suggestions

-Dunk the balls into dipping sauces like sugo al pomodoro, hot mustard, sos czosnkowy, ranch dressing, lemon dill aioli, Big Mac Sauce, or guacamole for a quick snack.
+Dunk the balls into dipping sauces like sugo al pomodoro, hot mustard, sos czosnkowy, BBQ aioli, lemon dill aioli, Big Mac Sauce, or chipotle lime sauce for a quick snack.

-Use them to replace regular meatballs, or serve the quinoa balls over a bed of mixed greens.
+Use the quinoa balls to replace regular meatballs, or serve them over a bed of mixed greens.
 They’re great with fresh salad like avocado cucumber tomato salad or cucumber beet salad.
 You can also stuff the quinoa balls in a pita with tzatziki and butter bean hummus instead of falafel.

 Frequently Asked Questions